trenskow/TrAnimate/README.md

 #### Groups

 *Groups* are a very powerful tool of TrAnimate.
-It allows you to group animations and do daisychaining.
+It allows you to group animations and do daisy-chaining.
 It is actually quite useful when dealing with complex animations and you want to move your animation code outside your logic - for instance your view controllers.

 All build-in transitions are implemented using groups.